 Assistive technology refer to devices designed to assist students with special needs, including students with hearing impairment (Tekerek et al 2024).These include Hearing aids and FM systems which help on learning process by facilitating communication as well as information more accessible.
 Indeed from Table 1 elaborate that, most of respondents about 51.55% strong disagree and 43.30% disagree that assistive technology in school is sufficient.
 Though 2.062% are agree and 2.062% strong agree that the availability of technology is sufficient in school.
 It mean some of assistive technology like hearing aids are available in school.
 One respondent said when asked if the schools have enough resources for students with hearing impairment ,the respondent claimed that, “There is insufficient of assistive technology in school ,this is due to financial constraints, parents and guardian should help these students with financial support on buying assistive technology including hearing aids.
 “Assistive technology like hearing aids used to magnify the sound for impaired students.
 Absence of hearing aids have direct effect on academic attainment of students with hearing impairment.
 The school lack audiometer, to scope, as well as ear mould kit together with audiology room, the mentioned equipment are used to measure the level of hearing loss in decibels (dB), and manufacture hearing mould for the

 students with hearing impairment.
 Lack of hearing aids make students with hearing impairment to feel difficult on understanding lessons taught in the classroom, as the result low their academic achievement.
 Also most of respondents are not aware of assistive technology used by students with hearing impairment.
-The result align with, Murithi (2022), who revealed that the utilization of assistive technology for the students with hearing impairment were too low, the school have few assistive devices for students with hearing impairment.
-The student themselves lack the skills on how to use them and other have negative attitudes on the uses of assistive devices due to stigma and mockery from their peers.
+The findings aligns with, Murithi (2022), who revealed that the utilization of assistive technology for the students with hearing impairment were too low, the school have few assistive devices for students with hearing impairment.
+The student themselves lack skills on how to use them and other have negative attitudes on the uses of assistive devices due to stigma and mockery from their peers.

 Teachers’ competences and skills on utilizing the available facilities during lessons